melonattacker/threat-thinker/README.md

 ## Reports (Markdown / JSON / HTML)
 Threat Thinker emits three report formats per run.
 See [docs/reports.md](./docs/reports.md) for what each format contains and when to use it.

+## Knowledge Base (RAG)
+Enrich threat analysis with your own guidance (OWASP, MITRE, internal standards) via a local knowledge base.
+See [docs/rag.md](./docs/rag.md) for how to build, search, and use RAG in CLI/Web UI.